dylan-lang/opendylan/documentation/website/source/news/index.rst

 .. include:: recent.rst.inc

+:doc:`Bringing Back DUIM/Gtk </news/2013/08/15/duim-gtk>` *- 2013-08-15*
+  We're bringing back the GTK+ backend for DUIM, the Dylan UI framework.
+  See how you can help!

 :doc:`New release: 2013.1 </news/2013/07/11/new-release>` *- 2013-07-11*
   We just released Open Dylan 2013.1 in preparation for the hack-a-thon.